|Pictured above are my wife and I with our 2 daughters, their husbands and children.|

 Missing are our two boys who were in New Zealand and Florida.

 A little about me if you're interested.
 I've been married for 35+ years, have 4 grown children and 8 grandchildren all of whom I love dearly.

 I have worked for several large firms (GE, Motorola, FMC, and HCL) as well as a few software and consulting services startups plus a non-profit.
-I've enjoyed all of my jobs (program, consultant, marketing manager, program manager, alliance director and VP of Business Dev ...) and find immense satisfaction in when I can make a measurable difference.
+I've enjoyed all of my jobs (programer, consultant, marketing director, program manager, alliance director and VP of Business Dev ...) and find immense satisfaction in making a measurable difference.
 Presently, I spend much of my week on activities related to being Mayor of Highland City.
 I role I enjoy because of the opportunities it affords me to interact with so many wonderful people.

 So why do I blog?
 Here are a few of the reasons: